vishwasluhana/fastapi-todo-app/README.md

 ## Installation

-*if you are on Ubuntu, you will need to run these commands on terminal before going further.
+*if you are on Ubuntu, you will need to install the following packages before going further.
 Not sure about other linux distros and other platforms*
 ```
 sudo apt install uvicorn redis-server npm
 ```